joemoose/dungeoneers.d20/docs/combat.md

 2. Melee attacks act before ranged attacks for opponents targetting each other in the same round.
 3. If players and opponents both act in the same *fast* or *slow* round, the player must make a DEX *or* WIL check to act before the opponents.
 Otherwise, they act after the opponents.

-!!! example
+!!! info "Example"

-	For example, a player and their opponent attack each other using a fast round (single action) with swords (melee).
+	A player and their opponent attack each other using a fast round (single action) with swords (melee).
 The player must make a DEX or WIL check to attack first.
 The player would have gone first automatically if the opponent had used a crossbow (ranged) or taken two actions (slow round).

 !!! note